czfrance/breakout/doc/PLAN.md

  * "Winter Freeze": All blocks, or the blocks within a certain range, freeze in place for a certain amount of time.

- * "Snowball": Ball becomes larger, similar to a snowball being rolled up.
+ * "Avalanche": Ball becomes larger, similar to a snowball being rolled up.
 The paddle would probably also need to be enlarged.
 Effect is in place for a certain amount of time

  * "Hailstorm": When a key is clicked, or at some certain time after power-up is obtained,